uchicago-cs/student-resource-guide/environment/environment.rst

 .. admonition:: Completely new to Linux/UNIX?

-   If you're completely new to Linux/UNIX systems, we recommend that you plan to stop by the CSIL computer lab (see below), and work through the :ref:`Linux Basics tutorial <tutorial-linux-basics>` on a CSIL Linux computer.
+   If you're completely new to Linux/UNIX systems, we recommend that you plan to stop by the CSIL computer lab (see below), and work through the Linux Basics Tutorial starting with :ref:`Introduction to Linux <tutorial-linux-intro>` on a CSIL Linux computer.
    Once you're
    comfortable with the basics of using a Linux system, make sure you are able to remotely access the UChicago CS Linux environment